citta-lab/react-internationalization-exmple/internationalized-app/README.md

 1.3 Loop though the data and render the Card. ( Ah, we would only call once )

 ### 2. Adding React-Intl
 Enabling components to adopt for Internationalization.
+Making use of this [example](https://github.com/formatjs/react-intl) to implement the react-intl.